The CEO Problem with $r$th Power of Difference and Logarithmic Distortions

 \subsection{Converse Coding Theorem}

-We will make use of the generalized Chazan-Zakai-Ziv bound to show the converse since it still holds under the non-regularity conditions (B1) and (B2) unlike the Cram\'{e}r-Rao lower bound.
+The Chazan-Zakai-Ziv bound \cite{ChazanZZ1975} holds even under the non-regularity conditions (B1) and (B2) unlike the Cram\'{e}r-Rao lower bound.
+Hence, we will make use of the generalized Chazan-Zakai-Ziv bound to show the converse.
 The next lemma is a generalized version of the Chazan-Zakai-Ziv bound.
-Proof is an easy extension of special case $r=2$ \cite{ChazanZZ1975, BellSEV1997}, but for the sake of completeness, included in App.~\ref{app:CZZ_pf}. \begin{lemma}[Chazan-Zakai-Ziv Bound for $r \in \mathbb{N}$] Suppose $X \in [0, 1]$ and noisy observation $Z$.
+The proof is an easy extension of special case $r=2$ \cite{ChazanZZ1975, BellSEV1997}, but for the sake of completeness, included in App.~\ref{app:CZZ_pf}. \begin{lemma}[Chazan-Zakai-Ziv Bound for $r \in \mathbb{N}$] Consider $X \in [0, 1]$ and its noisy observation $Z$.
 Then,